History of rugby union matches between Argentina and New Zealand

-New Zealand and Argentina have been playing each other in the sport of Rugby Union since 1976.
+Argentina and New Zealand have been playing each other in the sport of Rugby Union since 1976.

-New Zealand first sent a team, a New Zealand XV rather than the top All Blacks team, to play against Argentina (Los Pumas) on 30 October 1976.
+New Zealand first sent a team, a New Zealand XV rather than the top All Blacks team, to play against Argentina's Los Pumas on 30 October 1976.
 Argentina credited its own players with test match caps for both games on that tour, and for two games against the New Zealand XV when Argentina toured New Zealand in 1979.
 The New Zealand XV won all these matches.

 The first Test Match that was recognised by both national unions was held on 26 October 1985, when the top level All Blacks toured Argentina.

-In full Tests, the teams have met 35 times.
-The All Blacks have won 32 times, with the Pumas winning 2 and 1 match drawn.
-Argentina claimed their first ever win over the All Blacks with a 25–15 victory in Sydney Australia on 14 November 2020.
-These games have included three meetings at the Rugby World Cup, the teams having been in the same pool at the inaugural tournament in 1987, then at the quarter-finals in 2011 and then again in the pool stage in 2015.
+In full Tests, the teams have met 41 times.
+The All Blacks have won 36 times, with the Pumas winning 4 and 1 match drawn.
+Argentina claimed their first ever win over the All Blacks with a 25–15 victory in Sydney, Australia on 14 November 2020.
+Argentina scored their first ever victory over the All Blacks on New Zealand soil with a 25–18 win in Christchurch on 27 August 2022.
+Argentina scored their first win on home soil against the All Blacks with a 29–23 victory in Buenos Aires on 23 August 2025.
+These games have included four meetings at the Rugby World Cup, the teams having been in the same pool at the inaugural tournament in 1987, then at the quarter-finals in 2011, then again in the pool stage in 2015, and then in the semi-final in 2023.

 Since 2012, the teams have met twice annually in The Rugby Championship (formerly known as the Tri Nations before Argentina's entry in the 2012 Tournament as the fourth participating team).
-The 2015 Championship was an exception, with each side playing the others only once in an abbreviated edition of The Rugby Championship, due to that year's Rugby World Cup.
+The 2015, 2019, and 2023 Rugby Championships were exceptions, with each side playing the other only once due to those competitions shortly preceding the same years' editions of the Rugby World Cup.